ambikeshwar1991/docs/code_devel.md

 output_items[0][:2] = my_sci_func(1,2)
 ```
-we realize this is the not the best way to code, but _if it works, it works_
+we realize this is the not the best way to code, but hey, _if it works, it works_